The Minnesota Scholastic Art Awards competition is the regional Scholastic event for our area.

 Since 1923, the Scholastic Art & Writing Awards have recognized the vision, ingenuity, and talent of our nation’s youth, and provided opportunities for creative teens to be celebrated.
 Each year, increasing numbers of teens participate in the program, and become a part of our community—young artists and writers, filmmakers and photographers, poets and sculptors, video game artists and science fiction writers, along with countless educators who support and encourage the creative process.

 The Minnesota Scholastic Art Awards (MSAA) exhibition and awards ceremonies are made possible through the generous support of our sponsors, contributors and Art Educators of Minnesota (AEM).
 To learn more about how you can contribute to AEM, please visit www.aem-mn.org/donate.

-The presentation of the MSAA exhibitions and awards ceremonies at the Regis Center for Art and the Weisman Art Museum demonstrates the high level of achievement by art students across the state of Minnesota, and the exceptional academic resources at the University of Minnesota for the study, practice and presentation of the visual arts.
+The presentation of the MSAA exhibitions for the study, practice and presentation of the visual arts awards ceremonies, demonstrates the high level of achievement by art students across the state of Minnesota, and the exceptional academic resources at the University of Minnesota